Eighth Grade Elective Classes

 This class, which is taught 1st hour at the high school, teaches students the basic aspects of singing: breathing techniques, good vocal production, and stage presence.
 Students do not have to audition for this group.
 There is one required concert per marking period.

-This self-paced, project-based class is designed to continue the development of basic keyboarding skills and fluency with Microsoft programs such and Word, Excel, PowerPoint, and Publisher.
+This self-paced, project-based class is designed to continue the development of basic keyboarding skills and fluency with Google programs such as Google Docs, Google Sheets, and Google Slides.
 Students use the Internet regularly, and proper terminology is part of the curriculum.

 This course covers basic techniques used to complete the drawings that are used by engineers and designers to communicate information to others.
 Instruction will focus on neatness, accuracy, and precision.
 Topics include lettering, creating lines, sketching, drawing an object from different viewpoints, isometrics, detailing a drawing, and adding dimensions.
 In the Architecture unit students will learn about designing plans for buildings.